 BMW is also offering new colors and new wheel options.
 Inside, the touchscreen is being enlarged from 6 and a half inches to nearly 9 inches (8.8 inches).
 The infotainment system includes upgraded navigation, and drivers will also see a new shifter.
 The new shifter is electronic, which matches with the other offerings in the BMW lineup.
 The X1’s eight-speed automatic will offer different gear ratios for better performance.

 The 2020 X1 has a 2.0-liter turbocharged inline four along with 228-hp and 258 pound-feet of torque.
 The X1 goes from 0 to 60 in just 6.3 seconds.
 The revised transmission programming offers a smoother overall performance.
 Plus, front- and all-wheel drive configurations are available.
-The new 8-speed transmission is a Steptronic automatic transmission the revised gear ratios offer fast and almost imperceptible shifts.
+The new 8-speed transmission has an automatic Steptronic transmission with revised gear ratios offering fast and almost imperceptible shifting.
 This offers improved comfort for both the driver and passengers.
 Drivers can choose to upgrade to the Sport Automatic transmission which comes with steering wheel mounted shift paddles.

 Steptronic Automatic Transmission